Category: Test procedures

 Tags

-1530 1531 1541 assembly number azimuth; Commodore commodre computer datasette disks drivebelt drive belt hardware mainboard power supplies r/w head refurbishing repair notes reselling retro retro-computing selling tapes testing original games test procedure warranties
+1530 1531 1540 1541 1570 1571 assembly number azimuth; black screen Commodore commodore 64 commodre computer datasette disks drivebelt drive belt drive head hardware joysticks køb og salg mainboard power supplies r/w head refurbishing repair notes reselling retro retro-computing retrocomputere retro computers selling tapes testing original games test procedure warranties